 There have been cases where young people have used AI to create nude images of their peers.
 This should be treated the same way as any other CSAM safeguarding concern.

-Report it immediately to your setting's Child Protection Officer (CPO) or equivalent.
-Follow your setting's safeguarding and child protection procedures.
+Report it immediately to your setting's Designated Safeguarding Lead (DSL) or equivalent.
+Follow your setting's child protection and safeguarding procedures.